QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/linux/utils/injection.md

 <div class="row row-cols-lg-2"><div>

-As a reminder, if you can execute commands, then refer to [command injection](/cybersecurity/red-team/s3.exploitation/vulns/injection/command.md) for a list of tips and tricks.
+As a reminder, if you can execute commands, then refer to [command injection](/cybersecurity/red-team/s3.exploitation/vulns/injection/command.md) for additional related content.
+Refer also to: [format strings](/cybersecurity/red-team/s3.exploitation/vulns/memory/format_strings.md).

 <br>